Last Updated on

 So, if you follow a 1600-calorie diet, which is a reasonable average for active female trying to lose weight, that would work to get 180 to 260 grams of carbohydrates per day (or 720 to 1,040 calories), 40 to 140 grams of protein. per day (or 160 to 560 calories) and 35 to 62 grams of fat (or 320 to 560 calories).

 So, yes, that’s a lot of math.
 “These numbers are general, and each woman’s ideal breakdown is different,” says Davis.
 “Some women will get better results with diets with higher protein or fat content or less carbohydrates.”
-Let me explain this, although genetics play an important role (a new type of test called nutrigenomics can help determine which macro division is best for your DNA).
+Let me explain this, although genetics plays an important role (a new type of test called nutrigenomics can help determine which macro division is best for your DNA).

 “For example, women with high blood sugar levels or heart health problems can often benefit from a low or even very low carb approach,” says Sowa.
 Any diet that provides less than 45% of calories qualifies as low carb, according to a review by the University of Tulane, while some very low carb keto diets provide about 5% of carbohydrate calories.